rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Example

 Here is an example of comparing two configuration files.
-On line 1 notice that there are two arrows pointing at each other.
+On line 1 notice that there are two arrows int the center of the screen pointing at each other.
 Out of view in screenshot is the firmware version.
 The left and right have different versions.
 The differences are highlighted in blue blocks.

 On line 2 you can see a blue highlight showing that the firmware on the left side is 14.01 and on the right it's 14.21.